John Wyman (magician): Biography

 During his career, Wyman made a regular circuit of smaller cities and towns, which he tended to prefer over large cities.
 He is recorded as having performed at Lynchburg in 1855 and at Richmond in 1857, where he made use of a ventriloquist dummy and an "egg-bag."
 It was in 1857 that Wyman joined the committee convened to investigate the Fox sisters on behalf of the Boston Courier, eventually concluding that the sisters were fraudulent.
 Wyman also had the honor of performing for three U.S. presidents: Martin Van Buren, Millard Fillmore, and Abraham Lincoln.
 During his performance with Lincoln, Wyman produced an illusion by which several copper pennies were made to pass through the president's hand; those pennies are now among the collection of artifacts owned by David Copperfield.

 Wyman apparently suspended his magical performances upon the outbreak of the Civil War and his assistant at the time, one Ebenezer Mason, enlisted with the Union Army Balloon Corps.
 He resumed his usual shows after the war.
 Historian of magic Henry R. Evans recorded fond childhood memories of seeing Wyman perform.
 In 1867, Wyman started doing "gift shows" as a promotional tactic.
 He would distribute prizes including Bibles, table sets, canes, silverware, and $40 watches to members of his audience, and unlike many of his contemporaries Wyman was scrupulously honest.
 On at least one occasion, Wyman gave away title to building lots in New Jersey as a grand prize.

 Magic tricks attributed to Wyman include a "second sight" illusion, where he would describe objects hidden by a handkerchief (having secretly stolen a glance and rapidly memorized the contents), and an illusion where a borrowed watch was apparently smashed, but in actuality had been removed by an assistant to be discovered unharmed among the audience.
 His shows at one point included a pie-eating contest for children and a talking dog allegedly capable of 113 different tricks.

 In his later years, Wyman lived at 612 North Eleventh Street in Philadelphia before moving to Burlington, New Jersey where he bought a country estate.
 He compiled a scrapbook chronicling his magic career which has since been lost.
 Wyman predicted his own death in July 1881, stating to his friend Thomas W. Yost: "You will not see me again.
 This is the last of Wyman."
 He died a few days later.
-Wyman had been performing magic up until about a year before he passed away.
+Wyman had been performing magic up until about a year before he died.

 John Wyman was married to Jane Wyman (née Prout), and much of their correspondence survives.
 He was buried in Fall River, Massachusetts among his wife's family.

 Wyman was regarded highly by Harry Houdini and by Henry R. Evans, who chronicled his life.
 Both men considered him a talented magician but noted that he had largely faded from the popular consciousness by the early 1900s.